pbaljet/CPSC-4970/docs/modules/m1/lectures.md

     Java(TM) SE Runtime Environment 18.9 (build 11.0.8+10-LTS)
     Java HotSpot(TM) 64-Bit Server VM 18.9 (build 11.0.8+10-LTS, mixed mode)

-The Java JDK 11 can be downloaded from <a href="https://www.oracle.com/java/technologies/downloads/#java11" target="_blank">Oracle</a>

 If you are using multiple versions of Java you can  create a shell alias (linux/max) or doskey (<a href="https://stackoverflow.com/questions/47469310/switch-jdk-version-in-windows-10-cmd" target="_blank">Windows</a> to quickly switch between java versions.
 The key environment variable for Java are the "JAVA_HOME" and "JAVA_"